Milk Inc.: History

-In 2009, Milk Inc. performed at the last edition of the TMF Awards, singing "Storm" and "Blackout."
-It was the ninth consecutive year the group won the award for "Best National Dance Group," as well as the "Best National Live Band" category.
-During the awards, the world-renowned DJ Bob Sinclar, who won the "Best International Dance Group," asked who Milk Inc. was—he was impressed because everyone was talking about them—and in an interview said in astonishment: "They are even more popular than me."
+In 2009, Milk Inc. performed at the last edition of the TMF Awards, singing "Storm" and "Blackout".
+It was the ninth consecutive year the group won the award for "Best National Dance Group", as well as the "Best National Live Band" category.
+During the awards, DJ Bob Sinclar, who won the "Best International Dance Group", asked who Milk Inc. was—he was impressed because everyone was talking about them—and in an interview said in astonishment: "They are even more popular than me."

 The group's popularity was so great that they were invited to perform at Rock Werchter 2009, a huge rock event in Belgium.
 They performed simultaneously with the night's main act, Metallica.
 The members of Milk Inc. were anxious because weeks before, groups on the internet threatened to riot and throw objects at the stage, refusing to accept a dance music group as one of the festival's headliners.
-But to Regi and Linda's surprise, the audience filled the arena and sang along from start to finish, making it one of the most memorable performances in the group's career.
+But to Penxten and Mertens's surprise, the audience filled the arena and sang along from start to finish, making it one of the most memorable performances in the group's career.

-On 15 February 2010, they officially released the single "Storm," their second consecutive single to reach number one in Belgium.
+On 15 February 2010, they officially released the single "Storm", their second consecutive single to reach number one in Belgium.
 Although it was officially released only in 2010, the song had already been performed live in 2009 at the Sportpaleis.
 The song also reached the top 10 in Wallonia, the French- and German-speaking region of Belgium.
 "Storm" also enjoyed relative success on radio stations in Bulgaria.

 In February 2010, the song "When the Pain Comes" was released.
-The song is not an official single and is part of the charity album "Te gek 4!?"
+The song is not an official single and was included as part of the charity album Te gek 4!?

 On 9 July 2010, the single "Chasing the Wind" was released, reaching number 10 in Belgium.

 On 31 January 2011, the single "Fire" was released.
-At the time, Filip Vandueren commented that they like to test and experiment with styles and admitted that "Chasing the Wind" ended up being "too pop," but "Fire" would be the group's new "Go to Hell", with the strong beats characteristic of Milk Inc. "Fire" reached 5th position on the Belgian charts.
+At the time, Filip Vandueren commented that they like to test and experiment with styles and admitted that "Chasing the Wind" ended up being "too pop", but "Fire" would be the group's new "Go to Hell", with the strong beats characteristic of Milk Inc. "Fire" reached 5th position on the Belgian charts.

-In March 2011, the album "Nomansland" was released, reaching number one in Belgium.
+In March 2011, the album Nomansland was released, reaching number one in Belgium.

-On 27 June 2011, the last single from the album "Nomansland," titled "Shadow," was released.
+On 27 June 2011, the last single from the album Nomansland, titled "Shadow", was released.
 The single was lukewarm in Belgium compared to the other singles from the album, reaching position 42.

-On 12 September 2019, the group released the single "I'll Be There (La Vache)," with new lyrics; the song used samples from the beats of "La Vache."
+On 12 September 2019, the group released the single "I'll Be There (La Vache)", with new lyrics; the song used samples from the beats of "La Vache".
 The song reached number 6 in Belgium.

-In 2012, the group released the single "Miracle," which was composed by Regi as a tribute to his fiancée.
-The first performance of the song was an acoustic version sung by Linda during Regi's wedding ceremony with Elke Vanelderen.
+In 2012, the group released the single "Miracle", which was composed by Penxten as a tribute to his fiancée.
+The first performance of the song was an acoustic version sung by Mertens during Penxten's wedding ceremony with Elke Vanelderen.